TESS Shines Light on the Origin of the Ambiguous Nuclear Transient ASASSN-18el: Summary

 \item The X-ray and optical evolution is distinct, with large dips in X-ray luminosity at early and late times despite a relatively smooth optical light curve.
 However, during the period of overlap between TESS and NICER data, a multi-wavelength plateau phase is observed.
 Nonetheless, we were unable to recover a temporal lag between the X-ray and TESS bandpasses.

 \item The very late-time TESS data (more than 1000 days after peak emission) continues to show stochastic variability, but at a lower amplitude than earlier sectors.

 \end{itemize}

-From our analysis of these late-time data, and in particular the exquisite TESS data, we find that the flare in ASASSN-18el is likely the result of a large AGN flare.
+From our analysis of these late-time data, and in particular the exquisite TESS data, we find that the flare in ASASSN-18el is likely the result of a large AGN flare, possibly induced by a magnetic inversion in the disk \citep{scepi21}.
 Many of the optical changing-look AGNs to date lack the wealth of data presented here.
 However, the few that do, such as NGC 2617 \citep{shappee14} and ASASSN-18el may suggest that such state changes are not always long term but rather may be the result of large flares.

 The use of TESS and its unparalleled combination of photometric precision, cadence, and sky coverage is a promising avenue for studying the physical origin of ANTs.
 TESS observations of an ANT at any phase can give detailed insight into the variability properties of a galaxy.
 At the very least, a sector of TESS data should be able to uncover the presence of AGN-like variability in ANT host galaxies, well below what can be probed from the ground.
 This gives promise that we can begin to understand the range of nuclear behaviors and accretion processes through the disambiguation of ANTs.